Namespace Standard · Draft for Comment

 FieldDescription

-nameFully qualified Dillweed namespace path
+nameFully qualified Dillweed namespace path, conforming to §3.3

 descriptionHuman-readable summary of the capability's purpose